 The perception of Android security being subpar has long been proven incorrect.
 From Google’s pivot to enterprise in Android 5.0 Lollipop to today, security has been a key focus of every release.

 From 2016-2019 Gartner has ranked Android higher than iOS in a number of areas, including kernel security, exploit protection, network security, workspace isolation and more; the results of which can be found in this report (12/2017) and this report (2019) should you have a Gartner subscription, if not here’s an overview:

 Let’s dive a little deeper into Android security:

-The two deployment scenarios that make use of the work profile are the aptly named work profile (BYOD) and fully managed devices with work profiles (COPE).
-In both scenarios, work data is securely isolated and separately encrypted on disk.
+The two deployment scenarios that make use of the work profile are the aptly named work profile (BYOD) and work profiles on fully managed device (COPE), the latter replaced by work profiles on company owned devices in Android 11.
+In both BYOD and the two COPE scenarios, work data is securely isolated and separately encrypted on disk.

 iOS may have app sandboxing, but so does Android with each application running as it’s own user ID (UID), with the added benefit of profile isolation providing a separate user space from the parent profile as well!
 Applications within each profile by default cannot communicate with one another, offering far greater work/personal application isolation than app sandboxing alone.